Nation-NON-Official/n32h47x_48x_sdk/projects/n32h47x_48x_EVAL/examples/FEMC/LCDDisplay/readme.txt

         1、Compile and download the code to run, the LOG figure is displayed on the LCD.

 4. Matters needing attention
-    The CS pins of NAND Flash and PSRAM need to be pulled up
+    J30 jump cap for LCD_RST , need to be connected